-To remove the PC card, first remove all cables or adapters attached to the PC card, then double-click the PC card icon on the Windows taskbar and stop the PC card you want to remove.
+To remove the card, first remove all cables or adapters attached to the card, then double-click the Safely

+Remove Hardware icon on the Windows taskbar and stop the card before removing.

 1. Press in the toggle eject button and release.
 The recessed spring loaded toggle button will extend when pushed in and released.